Kelly Green (musician)

 Kelly Green (born Elaine Annette Sherratt, 20 July 1947) is an Australian singer.
-Born in the United Kingdom, she migrated to Australia in 1956, her singing career began in Sydney at the age of 15.
+Born in the United Kingdom, she migrated to Australia in 1956, and her singing career began in Sydney at the age of 15.
 Green grew up in a musical family – her father, Norman Sherratt, was a guitarist and her older twin sisters, Christine and Norma, were also singers.
 In the early 1960s Green appeared regularly on popular Australian music television shows, Bandstand, Six O'Clock Rock, and Sing, Sing, Sing, building a fan base.
 During April and May 1968, Green was the lead singer for the first Perth-based entertainment troupe to visit allied forces in Vietnam during the war there.

 Biography

 Elaine Annette Sherratt (later known as Kelly Green) was born on 20 July 1947 in the United Kingdom.
 Her father, Norman Douglas Sherratt (born 16 January 1922), and her mother, Lillian Margaret (born 10 January 1921) also had twin daughters Christine Ann and Norma Lillian (both born 4 August 1944) and a fourth daughter, Carol Lyn (born 12 March 1955).
 In 1956 Green and her family migrated to Australia.
 By 1957 the family had settled in Perth, where Green attended Rosalie Primary School and Hollywood High School.
 Norman played guitar for gypsy and country and western music – his band was sometimes joined by Lillian on vocals.
 The twins, Christine and Norma, were local singers.
 Green left school at the age of 14 years to work at a deli, and, with her father's musical backing, she recorded a demo tape.
 Pop singer and entertainer, Ian Turpie, was in Perth performing in a musical, Bye Bye Birdie, and recommended Green to send a tape to Sydney-based music TV show, Bandstand.
 The following year, at the age of 15 years, she flew to Sydney – staying with family friends – and began her singing career on Bandstand.
 After her first appearance on the show Green signed with Coronet Records and was managed by Sven Libaek.
 This led to Green's appearance on other TV music shows, Six O'Clock Rock and Sing, Sing, Sing, thereby building her fan base.